DZCA

 DZCA (1170 AM) was a radio station owned and operated by the Office of Civil Defense.

-It served as the official radio station of the Philippine Atmospheric Geophysical and Astronomical Services Administration or (PAGASA), wherein it aired the latest weather information in the country at the top of the hour.

-The station went off the air in 1993 due to lack of funding.
 Despite being inactive, the frequency receives live broadcast of Voice of America via DWVA in La Union.

+It served as the official radio station of the Philippine Atmospheric Geophysical and Astronomical Services Administration (PAGASA), wherein it aired the latest weather information in the country at the top of the hour.

+The station went off the air in 1994 due to lack of funding.
+In 2008, the Philippine National Police had plans to revive the frequency for effective communication in public, on-time reports, traffic updates and PAGASA weather updates.
+This never came to fruition.